Flying with the Spitfires

 Caleb knows that the decaying German bunker at Rocquaine Bay on his island of Guernsey is haunted.
 Samuel Vogel, his nemesis at school, has told him.
-But when his Grandpa Berty hands him a brass ring invented by a lady called Miss Shilling and tells him that it could have saved his Great Grandpa Alfred, a Spitfire pilot from being shot down during World War 2, and learns of the arrest by the occupying Nazis of his Great Grandma Mary, Caleb knows he has to go back in time to fix things.
+But when his Grandpa Berty hands him a brass ring that could have saved his Great Grandpa Alfred, a Spitfire pilot, from being shot down during World War 2, and learns of the arrest by the occupying Nazis of his Great Grandma Mary, Caleb knows he has to go back in time to fix things.

 A sample is included below:

 The sound of squawking, and I scurry to my bedroom window.
 Sheep dogs are supposed to be intelligent, although ours seems to be the exception.
 In the farmyard below, the youngest of the new hens has its tail caught in Twitchy’s mouth.

 “Naughty dog,” I yell, banging on the window.
 My trousers slip on, as if by themselves.
 Before I can say ‘boo to a goose’ (as Aunt Agatha would say), I am sliding downstairs, the banister serving as an alternative to our rickety old stairs.

 A fire burns in the hearth, the smell of roasted chestnuts wafting into the kitchen.

 “Caleb, where’s your shirt?”
 Ma shouts.
 “You’ll catch your death---”

 “Can’t stop,” I say, scurrying across the granite slabs.
 “Twitchy!”

 “Not that bloody dog, again” Ma shouts, as I crash through the back door.
 “She’ll have to go---".

 Ma’s protest is lost in a flurry of feathers and banging gates.
 Like all good border collies, Twitchy has the hens hemmed into one corner of the yard.
 Except that she’s supposed to be a sheep dog.
 Not a hen dog.
 And she’s not even a proper sheep dog, if truth be told.
 Twitchy is one of those hybrids.
 The runt of the litter, my Da supposed she was too scrawny to actually help with the sheep on the farm.
 Rather than give her away, she became our house dog.
 Or rather, my house dog.
 A non-working dog that’s allowed inside.
 Except that she’s hardly ever inside the house.
 Most of the time she’s outside, herding the hens in the yard.
 Maybe, my Da got it wrong about the “too scrawny” business.